How can I make my philanthropy more meaningful and strategic?

 What type of funds are available for me to consider?

 The Foundation offers a number of fund options for you, your family, businesses and nonprofit organizations.
 The funds are flexible and you decide how much or how little you want to be involved in making grants.
-Types of funds offered include a Community Fund, Donor Advised Fund, Field of Interest Fund, Designated Fund, Scholarship Fund, Supporting Organization, Donor Directed Pooled Fund or an Organization Endowment Fund.
+Types of funds offered include a Community Fund, Donor Advised Fund, Field of Interest Fund, Designated Fund, Scholarship Fund, Supporting Organization or an Organization Endowment Fund.

 How are administrative fees calculated and assessed?

-The Toledo Community Foundation administrative fee is calculated for each individual fund using the average market value of the past 20 quarters, or the number of quarters a fund has been in existence.
+The Toledo Community Foundation administrative fee is calculated for each individual fund using the average market value of the past 20 quarters, or the number of quarters a fund has been in existence (up to 20 quarters).
 Bank/record keeping fees are based on the prior quarter’s market value.
 Both charges will appear on the quarterly donor report, which is sent to the original donor and/or his/her designee approximately six weeks after the close of the quarter.

 Will I receive fund statements?